 Physically, the Sony a7 III has a lot in common with the Sony a7r III, so much so it might be hard to tell which one is which if you're not overly familiar with their individual bodies.
-It's made of a lightweight yet tough magnesium alloy cover, weighs about 1.7 lbs (just slightly heavier than a7r III's 1.3 lbs), and boasts six lens mount screws as well as sealing on major buttons and dials for resistance against the elements.
+Made of a lightweight yet robust magnesium alloy cover, the A73 weighs about 1.7 lbs (slightly heavier than a7r III's 1.3 lbs), and boasts six lens mount screws as well as sealing on buttons and dials for resistance against the elements.

-The a7 III features a nice, user-friendly design and button configuration, with a multi-selector joystick to quickly change focus points and even manually trigger the Eye AF, an amazing battery life of up to 610 shots and 115 minutes worth of footage when using the viewfinder, and a dual card slot, one of which is UHS-II compatible.
-The dials, of course, have a nice tactile feedback and offer enough resistance to prevent accidental turns.
+The a7 III features user-friendly design and button configuration, with a multi-selector joystick to quickly change focus, a fantastic battery life (up to 610 shots and 115 minutes worth of footage when using the viewfinder, and a dual card slot, one of which is UHS-II compatible).
+The dials offer tactile feedback as well as enough resistance to prevent accidental turns.

 Ergonomics-wise, it's excellent.
-The front grip is pronounced, securing your hold without forcing you to exert a lot of effort in securing it in your hand, and it's light enough that you won't feel weighed down.
+The front grip is pronounced, securing your hold without forcing you to exert a lot of hand effort, and it's light enough that you won't feel weighed down.

 There are several customizable buttons--which you should set-up before you take the camera out for a test run--as well as the Fn button for the Function menu to give you quick access to your most used settings.
-And of course, there's the multi-selector or AF joystick, which lets you easily change focus points without taking your eyes off the EVF and also manually trigger the Eye AF whenever you need it.
+And of course, there's the multi-selector or AF joystick, which lets you easily change focus points without taking your eyes off the EVF.
 As a nice extra, it allows silent shooting with the electronic shutter feature to prevent camera shakes in crucial situations.